Moonbase59/kplaylist/README.md

 ---

+**Note:** You do _not_ need to modify the `index.php` file itself.
+Just create a file `kpconfig.php` and put all your personal configurations in there.
+Use `example.kpconfig.php` as a starting point.

+---

 The auto-update feature can easily be used via crontab like this:
 ```
 0 9 * * * /usr/bin/lynx -dump "http://127.0.0.1:8080/kplaylist/index.php?update=5000&user=autooperate"